Holgli/Fernotron2Mqtt/Readme.md

 Example: Fernotron2MQTT/CentralUnit/ID_8020df/Group_1/Member_1/down
 </pre>

-Additionally the gateway sends a JSON paylod with each message which contains all informations the Fernotron sender transmitts.
+Additionally the gateway sends a JSON paylod with each message which contains all informations the Fernotron sender transmits.

 <pre>
 Example: {"Id":"8020df","Group":"1","Member":"1","Action":"5","Counter":"9"}
 </pre>

-You can find the id of your sender in the serial montor, in the commad history or by a MQTT explorer software.
+You can find the id of your sender in the serial monitor, in the commad history or by a MQTT explorer software.
 Then you can subscribe to the topics to create automations for opening / stopping / closing shutters for example.

 ### 5 Debugging

-If not connected to the serieal monitor the gateway gives you some feedback by a led and a web page.
+If not connected to the serial monitor the gateway gives you some feedback by a led and a web page.
 A ESP32 D1 Mini e.g. has an internal led connected to GPIO 02.
 If there is a SPI connection error (C1101 module) this led will blink 5 times after a reset.
 If a Fernotron command is recognized this led will flash shortly.
 So it will make sense to use an external led if your board is missing an internal one.
 The gateway uses a web server to make some further informations available.
 Point your browser to the ip address of your Fernotron 2 MQTT Gateway (you find the ip in the log after start or reset) or check it out in your router.
 The gateway responses with a page giving you the list of the last 100 commands.
 The page will also show the rssi values of the wifi and C1101 connection.

 ## Some final words
-+ The software currently ignors almost all error detection mechanisms of the protocol (parity bits, control words, retransmissions).
++ The software currently ignores almost all error detection mechanisms of the protocol (parity bits, control words, retransmissions).
 Here is room for improvements.
 + It is necessary to compile the software with your wifi and MQTT credentials.
 + The sun sensors do only have a distance range of 10m.
 + Tested with AZ-Delivery D1 Mini ESP32, Rademacher 2411 central unit,  2440 sun sensor and 2430 sender